alan-lai1738/MoviesProject/README.md

 # MoviesProject

+# Description
+Our Movie Project takes in a list of Movies to be stored into Inventory.
+Then, we add our customers to a customer database in store which is stored in  a HashMap by Customer ID and
+Customer object.
+After, we process commands where customers can borrow different Movies and/or return DVDs they already checked out.
+In cases where there isn't stock left or they are returning a DVD they didn't return, the program will show a message for the error.

+# Overview
 A local movie rental store wishes to automate their inventory tracking system.
 Currently there are three types of movies/videos (in DVD media) to be tracked:

 Comedy (denoted as ‘F’ for funny)